 CWD Testing - Antemortem Testing is available for those ranches required due to recent TPWD approval requirements.
 Tonsillar or rectal biopsies are taken and sent to TVMDL.
 Please email or call for appointment.

 Semen Collection of whitetail deer bucks are done on your ranch.
 It is recommended for you to have your anesthesia protocols and set up arranged prior to the day of collection.
 The semen is evaluated and the cooling process is initiated on the farm in a controlled environment.
 Processing of the semen is done at Elgin Breeding Service (EBS) in a lab insuring that the highest quality straws are the outcome.
+Semen can be processed at Sexing Technologies for sexed semen, as well.
 Please call Dr. Willis (334) 663-6099 (cell) for further information or if you have any questions.

 Internal Medicine and Hospitalization